• Skip to main content

 If you have a bottle (or a few cans) of club soda, then you are set to make a delicious fluffy cake or cupcakes.
 Simply replace the liquid the recipe calls for (milk or water) with the same amount of club soda.
 That’s it!

-I do recommend adding the club soda last though and only lightly stirring to keep as much carbonation as possible in the batter.
+I recommend adding the club soda last and only lightly stirring or folding to keep as many of the bubbles and carbonation in the batter as you can.

 9. Soda Pop

-This is a very specific substitution for cakes or cupcakes, but you can use soda instead of club soda as well.
-Sprite or 7-Up works well for white or yellow cakes and Coke is a fun one to try for chocolate cakes.
+Soda pop is a very specific substitution for cakes or cupcakes, but you can use soda instead of club soda as well.
+Sprite, 7-Up, Sierra Mist, or any of the generic equivalents work well for white or yellow cakes and Coke, Pepsi, and Dr. Pepper are fun to try in chocolate cakes.

 Just like the club soda, replace the liquid in the recipe with the soda.
 Since soda is sweeter than club soda, you may want to use less sugar as well.